lee-messi/lee-messi.github.io/_posts/2025-03-23-implicit-bias.md

 Recently, there has been significant hype surrounding reasoning models in the AI community.
 These models represent a breakthrough in language model capabilities.
 Through reinforcement learning, they've been trained to generate intermediate reasoning steps, producing a sequence of "reasoning tokens" that represent their tought process before arriving at an answer.
 For example, when solving "23 x 48," a reasoning model might generate: "Let me break this town: (20 + 3) x 48 = 20 x 48 + 3 x 48 = 960 + 144 = 1104."

 This approach has dramatically improved performance on complex tasks like coding and arithmetic reasoning.
-Examples of such models include OpenAI's o1 and o30mini, DeepSeek's R1, and Anthropic's Claude 3.7 Sonnet.
+Examples of such models include OpenAI's o1 and o30mini, DeepSeek's R1, Anthropic's Claude 3.7 Sonnet, gpt-oss-20b, and Qwen-3 8B.

 Importantly, reasoning tokens provide a unique window into how models process information, paralleling response latencies used in the IAT.
 Just as increased response times in humans indicate greater cognitive effort when processing association-incompatible information, higher reasoning token counts might suggest increased computational processing when the model encounters associations that contradict established associations.

 ### Reasoning Models Exhibit Implicit Bias-like Patterns

-Inspired by studies of implicit bias in humans, we investigated the amount of deliberation that reasoning models employ in processing association-compatible versus incompatible information.
-Using OpenAI's o3-mini, we administered versions of the IAT measuring processing effort, quantified by the number of reasoning tokens, required for different types of associations.
+Inspired by studies of implicit bias in humans, we investigated the efficiency of reasoning models in processing association-compatible versus incompatible information.
+Using the five aforementioned reasoning models, we administered a modified version of the IAT, namely the **Reasoning Model Implicit Association Test (RM-IAT)**, measuring processing effort, quantified by the number of reasoning tokens, required for different types of associations.

-{% include figure.liquid loading="eager" path="assets/img/2025-03-23-implicit-bias/main.jpg" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid loading="eager" path="assets/img/2025-03-23-implicit-bias/main.png" class="img-fluid rounded z-depth-1" %}

-Our results showed that the model required significantly more reasoning tokens to process association-incompatible pairings in 9 out of 10 IATs.
-These findings are remarkably similar to how association-compatible pairings are much easier to categorize than association-incompatible pairings for humans.
+*Our results showed that most reasoning models expended significantly more reasoning tokens when processing association-incompatible information than association-compatible information.* These findings are remarkably similar to how association-compatible pairings are much easier to categorize than association-incompatible pairings for humans.

 ### Why This Matters